 Ketamine-Assisted Psychotherapy (KAP)

-In offering some distance from the usual ways of thinking and dodging discomfort, Ketamine affords more room for curiosity and connection to one’s true self and values.
-This can lead to a sense of greater aliveness and a willingness to let go of the perpetual struggle to be in control.
+In offering some distance from the usual ways of thinking and automatic avoidance of discomfort, Ketamine opens up more room for curiosity and connection to one’s deeper values and sense of self.
+This brings a sense of greater aliveness and a loosening of the need to always be in control.

 tom-gainor